 - The first test is to check that the device power save is active in the FMAC driver.

-- The second is to check that there is no more pending TX FMAC request waiting for confirmation.
+- The second is to check that no more pending TX FMAC request are waiting for confirmation.